theBGuy/pkg-uninstaller-cli/readme.md

 ## Options

-Currently, the tool has one main command:
+Currently, the tool has two main commands:

 - `pkg-uninstaller uninstall`: Uninstall selected packages interactively.
+- `pkg-uninstaller analyze`: Analyze and identify unused dependencies in the project.

 ## Requirements